• Skip to main content

 What is meat floss made of?

 While some versions of meat floss are made from pork, this recipe uses beef, spices, onions, and peanut oil.
-It is most commonly used in West Africa.

 How to use meat floss?